-FIRST- AND SECOND-DEGREE MURDER - §13-751, 13-752
+FIRST- AND SECOND-DEGREE MURDER - § 13-751, 13-752

 1st Degree Murder: Sentence of death or imprisonment for life or natural life, as determined in accordance with the procedures provided in § 13-752.
-Note, life is only available if the offense is committed by a person under eighteen years of age or the person is convicted of felony murder.
+Note, a natural life sentence is only available if the offense is committed by a person over eighteen years of age or the person is convicted of felony murder.
 A person under eighteen years of age who is sentenced to life is eligible for parole after serving the minimum sentence regardless of whether the crime was committed on or before January 1, 1994.